 Our state-of-the-art diagnostic capabilities include advanced imaging (US, CT, MRI) and a full in-house laboratory.

 We invite interested students to visit our Externship Request Page.
-(Please note, due to the covid-19 pandemic, externship opportunities are on hold until January 2022.)

 To learn more about our program, please access our Externship FAQ.

 Externs are accepted January through May and July through December.
 No direct patient care is involved.